 There are so many things out there now to treat hair loss.
-From caps you wear on your head with lights to special creams and potions.
+From caps you wear on your head with lights to special creams and potions, and good hair care.
 None of these work!
 We recognize womens hair loss patients are suffering, and require a different approach than men when considering hair restoration.

 Compared to men, women suffering from hair loss manifests in different patterns, generally is more diffuse, and can occur at any age.
 Women’s hair loss and hair thinning nine times out of ten, is due to underlying conditions.
 (Men’s hair loss typically has a strong genetic pattern.)